 Hiking Kotor Walls Cost

-As of 2022, the fee to climb the Kotor Walls is 8 euros and there are reports of a guard checking for tickets at the top of the Kotor hike.
+The Kotor San Giovanni Trek was once free, but that is no longer the case – at least not during the high season.
+As of 2024, the fee to climb the Kotor Walls is 8 euros and there are reports of a guard checking for tickets.

 Hiking Kotor to Castle of Giovanni

 Whether starting from the north or south trailhead, hikers will encounter short flights of stairs and pass by historic dwellings.
 The beginning of the trail is well-trodden – and features a combination of stone, gravel and paved sections.
-Along the route, trekkers are treated to stellar Kotor views – each one better than the previous.
+Along the route, trekkers are treated to stellar Kotor views – each one more dramatic than the previous.

 The First Kotor, Montenegro Viewpoint